GeekTrainer/learn-django/Module2/Module2_Unit5.md

 ![Database Migration](../Module2/Module2_Images/Module2_ModelMigration.PNG)

-Now in order to make our changes permenant to the database the final step is to run the migrate command in the command line.
+Now in order to make our changes permanent to the database the final step is to run the migrate command in the command line.

 ```python
 python manage.py migrate